DanielGrenehed/DCaF/README.md

 | I | Integer | 84 |
 | A | Any | A3 _ test |

-You can use any non-alphanumeric symbol as a delimiter.
+You can use any non-alphanumeric symbol as a delimiters, including whitespace.

 ### Line Reconstruction
 THIS FUNCTION IS YET TO BE ADDED